 Targeted drug therapy

-Imatinib (Gleevec) is the first line medical treatment used to prevent GIST recurrence after surgery.
-The drug is also used to shrink the tumor before surgery, in situations where surgery isn't possible, as well as in controlling recurrent GIST.
+Imatinib (Gleevec) is the first line targeted therapy used to prevent GIST recurrence after surgery.
+The drug is also used to shrink the tumor before surgery, in situations where surgery isn't possible, as well as for controlling recurrent GIST.
 Treatment generally continues as long as the drug is effective.